 - Big cities, due to their population density, support subcultures more effectively than small towns.
-Therefore, big cities encourage exaptation and cross-fertilization (“collision”) of ideas more than the smaller ones.
+Therefore, big cities encourage exaptation and cross-fertilization (“collision”) of ideas.

 - Diverse, horizontal social networks are way more innovative than uniform, vertical networks of similar individuals with shared beliefs.
 The latter damps the creative sparks.
-In fact, the individuals who maintain active links to multiple diverse groups are the real source of innovative exaptations.
+The individuals who maintain active links to multiple diverse groups are the real source of innovative exaptations.

 - Coffeehouses, research labs, and similar high-density places of a diverse group of individuals lead to more collisions and exaptations.

-- Cholera was believed to be air-borne but Snow‘s work as anesthesiologist convinced him that it cannot be airborne and he, eventually, proved, that it is water-borne.
+- Cholera was believed to be air-borne, but Snow‘s work as an anesthesiologist convinced him that it could not be airborne, and he, eventually, proved that it is water-borne.

-- Physicists came up with an idea of tracking Russia’s Sputnik satellite using Doppler’s shift, and that lead to the reverse idea of determining the location of objects on the surface of the earth, which has become the modern day GPS.
+- Physicists came up with an idea of tracking Russia’s Sputnik satellite using Doppler’s shift, and that leads to the reverse idea of determining the location of objects on the surface of the earth, which has become the modern-day GPS.

-- Platforms have a natural attraction towards recycling the waste and abandoned.
-In big cities, chain stores and restaurants occupy the new construction while the old one is occupied by bookstores, struggling artists, and antique dealers.
+- Platforms have a natural attraction towards recycling waste and abandoned.
+In big cities, chain stores and restaurants occupy the new construction while bookstores, struggling artists, and antique dealers occupy the old one.
 The riskier enterprises always have to go for the less valuable spaces, that’s why, Google, Apple, and HP were started in garages.
-Old ideas can sometimes use new buildings but new ideas must use the old buildings, new construction is too expensive to support them.
+Old ideas can sometimes use new buildings, but new ideas must use old buildings, new construction is too expensive to support them.

-- Coral reefs have various species living in a symbiotic relation.
+- Coral reefs have various species living in a symbiotic relationship.

-Earlier, when connectivity was poor and it was harder to capitalize on one’s innovation, it was mostly by driven by the individuals for non-market motive.
-After printing press, the connectivity became easier, then the most innovation was driven by the networked groups for non-market motive.
-As capitalism took a strong grip of the economies, more and more innovation was produced by the networked groups working for the [captialistic] market.
-One problem with that, however, is that financial rewards discourages open sharing of the information and hence, makes the networks less liquid.
-Both universities and the world-wide web have played a strong role in encouraging networked innovation with non-market motive (“commons”) leading to open-source movements and open research.
+Earlier, when connectivity was weak, and it was harder to capitalize on one’s innovation, the individuals mostly drove it for a non-market motive.
+After the printing press, the connectivity became better, and then the most innovation was driven by the networked groups for a non-market purpose.
+As capitalism took a firm grip on the economies, more and more innovation was produced by the networked groups working for the [captialistic] market.
+One problem with that, however, is that financial rewards discourage open sharing of the information and hence, make the networks less liquid.
+Both universities and the world-wide-web have played an active role in encouraging networked innovation with non-market motive (“commons”), leading to open-source movements and open research.
 And even markets have benefitted from it.